 Accidents on the water happen too fast to put one on in an emergency.
-U.S. Coast Guard statistics show that drowning was the reported cause of death in almost three-fourths of recreational boating fatalities in 2015, and that 84 percent of those who drowned were not wearing life jackets.
+U.S. Coast Guard statistics show that drowning was the reported cause of death in 76% of recreational boating fatalities in 2017, and that 84.5% of those who drowned were not wearing life jackets.
 That’s why boating safety advocates continue to push for increased and consistent life jacket wear on the water.

 Life jacket designs are much more comfortable, lightweight and stylish than the old, bulky orange style most boaters envision.
 Life jackets that use inflatable technologies are keep the wearer cool and comfortable and resemble a pair of suspenders or a belt pack.
 Many inflate automatically when immersed in water.